CogComp/SRL-Spanish/README.md

 - `labels` is a vector of the [corresponding IDs of the labels of the `tokens`](https://github.com/CogComp/SRL-Spanish/blob/main/srl_utils.py#L407).

 ## Contact
+For any question regarding this repository please contact author: <br/>
-Questions: contact Celine at celine.y.lee@gmail.com
+Celine at celine.y.lee@gmail.com